Information on pet passports, microchipping, vaccination and routes for people bringing pet dogs, cats or ferrets into the UK.

 Entering the UK by rail or sea

-Before you board Eurotunnel or a ship travelling to the UK from Europe on an approved route, you must present your pet to transport staff so that its microchip and official documentation can be checked.
-Pets travelling on an approved sea route from outside the EU and guide dogs travelling on Eurostar will be checked on arrival.
+Before you board Eurotunnel or a ship travelling to Great Britain from Europe on an approved route, you must present your pet to transport staff so that its microchip and official documentation can be checked.
+Pets travelling on an approved sea route from outside the EU and recognised assistance dogs travelling on Eurostar will be checked on arrival.

 After a satisfactory check, pet owners travelling by Eurotunnel or ship from Europe will be given a badge or sticker which should be displayed as instructed by the transport company staff.
-This should not be removed until you have left the port of arrival in the UK.
+This should not be removed until you have left the port of arrival.

 Entering the UK by air

-For pets travelling by air, the checks will be carried out on arrival in the UK, usually at the airport’s Animal Reception Centre which deals with animals travelling as cargo.
-Checks on assistance dogs travelling in the passenger cabin will usually be done immediately on landing.
+For pets travelling by air, the checks will be carried out on arrival in the UK, usually at the airport’s Animal Reception Centre.
+Checks on recognised assistance dogs travelling in the passenger cabin will usually be done immediately on landing.

 It is normal practice for the airline to cover flight and UK handling charges in their pet ticket price.
 You may wish to check this when making your booking.
 No charges are made by Defra.

-If your pet fails the check, it will either have to go into quarantine or be re-exported.
+If your pet fails its compliance check, it will either have to go into quarantine or be re-exported.
 If your pet has failed only because it has not met the rules on tapeworm treatment, it may be possible to have it treated on arrival and then held for 24 hours after treatment.
-If the animal arrives at Heathrow, this can be done there.
+If the animal arrives at an airport with a 48 hour holding facility this can be done there.
 In all other cases it must be done at the local quarantine premises.
-If it is treated in quarantine, you will have to seek approval for its early release once it has met all the requirements of the Pet Travel Scheme.
+If it is treated in quarantine, you will have to seek approval for its release once it has met all the requirements of the Pet Travel Scheme.

-We strongly recommend that if you intend to take your pet abroad and bring it back later, check that it meets the Pet Travel Scheme rules before you go.
+We strongly recommend that if you intend to take your pet abroad and bring it back later, that you check that it meets the Pet Travel Scheme rules before you go.

 All treatment costs and/or quarantine costs will be at the pet owner’s expense.